-- Connect the "Power Provider" contact to input EX2. - Set the DHW configuration to "Off-Peak". - 230V on input EX2 = "Peak Hours" information activated.
+- Connect the "energy supplier" to the EX2 input. - Set the DHW configuration to "Off-Peak". - 230V on input EX2 = "Peak Hours" information activated.

 Power limitation or EDR (Energy Demand Reduction)

 Power limitation is designed to reduce electricity consumption when it is too high for the contract signed with the energy supplier.